LizzyonGit/court_love/TESTING.md

 - Best practices warns about third party cookies from Stripe, and about issues logged to the Issue panel, also related to Stripe, so I cannot change that.
 Actuelly, in incognito mode, this is gone.

-- Performance testing did not give issues that I can fix, because I already cut down the size of my images so they would still be good at all screens sizes.
+- Performance testing did not give issues that I can fix, because I already cut down the size of my images so they would still be good on all screen sizes.

 - I got an accessibility warning *[aria-hidden="true"] elements contain focusable descendents*, but it refers to a Stripe element which I can not change.

 - For some pages I get an issue about the footer's heading not being in descending order.
 This is because the footer is written in the base template, so it can not consider the heading on each page.
 Also, not all pages have an h2 heading, but some have, so my footer is set to have h3 headings.
 I kept this like it is.

 - The lesson image connected to bernardo.webp is of low resolution so I get a best practice warning there for mobile.
-However, I like to keep this image, as it has been hard to find images that look like a tennis coach.
+However, I like to keep this image, as it has been hard to find images of people who look like a tennis coach.
 I could just remove it and not have Bernardo at all, but I prefer not to do this, since the Best practice score is still high for **All lessons**.

 - Mobile performance is a lot lower than desktop performance overall, but I did not manage to improve this.
 The warnings Lighthouse gives is often about unused code.
 For example, **Log out** is a very simple page, but still scores low.
 I guess because it still loads everything from the base template, but does not use it.
 I also do not have so many layout shifts between mobile screens and larger screens, so I do not really understand the low scores. **Edit lesson** also gives a very low score for mobile performance, it seems like the toast message(s) that come up on page load could be causing this is the toast-body is *largest contentful paint element*, but I of course want to keep those messages. **My profile**'s mobile performance score is better for a user with less orders, then I get 71%, but for one with a lot of orders I got 64%.
 Not having an image also improves the score, so I decided to leave this.